Chebyshev's bias for Fermat curves of prime degree

 Then for the sequence $M_E=\{M_E(\frp)\}_\frp$, the $L$-function (\ref{eqLM}) is equal to

-This Euler product is absolutely convergent in $\Re(s)>1$, and has a holomorphic continuation to $\bC$ and a functional equation between $s$ and $1-s$.
+This Euler product is absolutely convergent for $\Re(s)>1$, and has an analytic continuation to $\bC$ and a functional equation between $s$ and $1-s$.
 Note that this $L$-function coincides with the normalized Hasse-Weil $L$-function $L(s, E)$ of $E$.
 Thus we may define the second moment $L$-function by $L(s, E)^{\SSC (2)}=L(s, M_E^2)$ and set $\delta(E)=\delta(M_E)$.
-Then it is showed by \cite[Theorem 3.2]{KK23} that {\bf DRH (A)} for $L(s, E)$ is equivalent to the asymptotic (\ref{eqKK231}).
+Then it is shown in \cite[Theorem 3.2]{KK23} that {\bf DRH (A)} for $L(s, E)$ is equivalent to the asymptotic (\ref{eqKK231}).
 Moreover, if $\mathrm{char}(K)>0$ and $E$ is non-constant (i.e., there are no elliptic curves $E'$ over a finite field $\bF$ with $\bF \subset K$ such that $ E\cong E'\times_{\bF}K$), then \cite[Theorem 1.3]{KK23} shows that the asymptotic (\ref{eqKK232}) holds. \end{example}